-Domestic Abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: psychological; physical; sexual; financial; and emotional.
+Domestic Abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass but is not limited to psychological. physical. sexual. financial. and emotional.

-Children are victims in their own right of domestic abuse as a result of the impact of seeing, hearing or feeling the effects of abuse.
+Children are victims in their own right of domestic abuse as a result of the impact of seeing, hearing, or feeling the effects of abuse.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Should staff become aware of an incident involving domestic abuse they must report it to a DSL immediately as they would any safeguarding concern.
+The federation has signed up to Operation Encompass which helps police and schools work together to provide emotional and practical help to children.
+DSLs ensure they are familiar with the additional advice in relation to Domestic Abuse in Annex A of KCSIE 2024, including the National Domestic Abuse Helpline run by Refuge - 0808 2000 247.